Why is American Made Artificial Turf Better?

 - A couple of the products reviewed are simply a white-labeled artificial grass being sold by a distributor.
 Good luck finding the true manufacturing information from these companies.

-- A couple of the products reviewed are made in China, but there is no mention of this.
+- A couple of the products are made in China.
+Moreover you don’t see them mention where exactly the turf is from.
 More on that below!

 - One of reasons to purchase is “Low Price”.
-Let’s be clear: you shouldn’t buy anything just because it is low-priced.
+Let’s be clear; you should not buy anything just because it has a lower price.
 Let alone something that you intend to be a fixture of your home for 15-20 years.

-It’s obvious that the public needs to move away from trusting uneducated reviewers and distributors to trusting educated reviewers and turf manufacturers who have been around for decades.
+It’s obvious that the public needs to move away from trusting un-educated reviewers.
+It is very important to trust educated reviewers and turf manufacturers who have been around for decades.

-The manufacturing process for American-made turf is held at a much higher standard than imported products.
+The manufacturing process for American turf is held to a much higher standard than non-US synthetic turf.
 American manufacturers must produce records of batch runs and chemical recipes to show things such as the UV inhibitors.
-This is because American manufacturers must follow strict federal, state, and local regulations when it comes to providing product contents such as lead and heavy metal contaminants.
+Additionally, American manufacturers must follow strict federal, state, and local regulations during the manufacturing process.
+These regulations are very important when it comes to providing product contents such as lead and heavy metal contaminants.
 ProGreen Turf is, from start to finish, made in America.
-From the yarn to the backing to the coating, we assemble it all our ISO-9001 certified facilities in Dadeville, Alabama and Chatsworth, Georgia.
+From the yarn to the backing to the coating, we assemble it all our ISO-9001 certified facilities.
+ProGreen’s manufacturing facilities are in Dadeville, Alabama and Chatsworth, Georgia.

 What’s the Manufacturing Process for Imported Turf?

-Imported products are not put through the same testing as American made products.
+Non-American products do not undergo the same testing as American products.
 With imported products, you do not know what you are actually getting.
-Any country outside of the USA, specifically Asian countries, do not have to follow the same strict guidelines and procedures as we do here in the United States of America.
+Any country outside of the USA, specifically Asian countries, do not have to follow the same strict guidelines and procedures.
 Trying to get the records of batch runs and chemical recipes for an imported product is next to impossible.

 In many cases, imported products contain lead and latex rubber compounds.
-These are two things you do not want in your artificial turf because they are dangerous shortcuts that directly impact the safety and longevity of the turf.
-Especially if you have children or dogs using your artificial turf, you do not want to chance your product having lead in it.
+These are two things you do not want in your artificial turf.
+These components are dangerous shortcuts that directly impact the safety and longevity of the turf.
+If you have children or dogs using your artificial turf, you do not want that turf to contain lead.

-A poor chemical makeup of an imported product also leads to more defects.
+First of all, poor chemical composition of an imported product also leads to more defects.
 These defects typically aren’t noticeable for the first few years.
-Once you do start to notice them, the small turf company that installed your turf is probably out of business and it’s impossible to contact the manufacturer because they are overseas.
+Once you do start to notice them, the small turf company that installed your turf is probably out of business.
+It can be very difficult to contact the manufacturer because they are overseas.

 Here are some examples of common issues with imported turf: